ViliusLuneckas/speiz-mvp/Readme.md

 # How & How I should do that?

-- Commit rapidly.
-We wanna see how you think and approach problems
+- Commit rapidly; We wanna see how you think and approach problems
-- Refactor code.
-Prepare for the future
+- Refactor code; Prepare for the future
-- Change whatever you want or think it's needed.
-In early-stage startup the possibilities are unlimited, however time is limited (4 hours)
+- Change whatever you want or think it's needed; In early-stage startup the possibilities are unlimited, however time is limited (4 hours)
-- "_There is no wrong answers or implementations_", however, be ready to discuss the decision you made
+- "_There is no wrong answers or implementations_".
+However, be ready to discuss the decisions you made